Why you should audit your Google Adwords

 Step Six: Announcements

-A good way to test your ads: A / B Testing.
+A good way to test your ads: is A / B Testing.
 Here’s how: Make sure each ad group has at least two ads, Set the ad rotation to “forced” or “continuous”.

 Then from time to time, evaluate the performance of each version, to determine which one within each group is the best performing.

 Even though Google’s algorithm can handle all of this independently, it’s never a good solution to leave your ads unattended.
-Google interpretation is not always perfect (but rarely catastrophic) but it is often different from your expectations.
+Google’s interpretation is not always perfect (but rarely catastrophic) but it is often different from your expectations.
 The audit is done to reveal this kind of “autopilot drift” to you.

 When auditing your ads, you should: